-Today you can experience the Copper Canyon on foot, as the Tarahumara do, or choose any number of exciting alternatives, such as horseback riding.
+Today you can experience the Copper Canyon on foot, as the Tarahumara do, or choose any exciting alternatives, such as horseback riding.
 Seven times larger than the Grand Canyon, spectacularly beautiful, and host to a unique and diverse ecology, the Copper Canyon offers adventurers an unforgettable journey.

 For instance, it is home to various amazing plants and animals, including the black bear, cougar, deer, eagles, jaguars, ocelots, and pumas.
-And, with its deep canyons, high cliffs, and waterfalls, this canyon is truly a nature lover’s paradise!
+And with its deep canyons, high cliffs, and waterfalls, this canyon is truly a nature lover’s paradise!

 Stunning Landscape and Climate